-- A-A = Air-to-Air
+A-A = Air-to-Air

-- AFB = Air Force Base
+AFB = Air Force Base

-- AH = Advanced Handling
+AH = Advanced Handling

-- AR = Air Refueling Route
+AR = Air Refueling Route

-- A-S = Air-to-Surface
+A-S = Air-to-Surface

-- FL = Flight Level

-- IR = Instrument Route
+IR = Instrument Route

-- TR = Transition
+TR = Transition

-- VR = Visual Route
+VR = Visual Route

-- WSMR = White Sands Missile Range
+WSMR = White Sands Missile Range

 Mitigation Measures.
-No mitigation measures to reduce significant environmental impacts to airspace would be required to support the interim relocation of additional F-16 FTU operations to Holloman AFB.
+No mitigation measures to reduce potential impacts to airspace would be required to support the interim relocation of additional F-16 FTU operations to Holloman AFB.
 An airspace utilization and optimization analysis could be conducted to assist operational planners and schedulers in making the best use of airspace and range capacity in accordance with existing restrictions and limits.